Dyson Daniels: Personal life

-Daniels' dad, Ricky Daniels, is from the United States and played college basketball at NC State before embarking on a professional career.
+Daniels' father, Ricky Daniels, is from the United States and played college basketball for the NC State Wolfpack before embarking on a professional career.
 He was a two-time South East Australian Basketball League MVP with the Bendigo Braves, and his number was retired by the team.
 Daniels' older brother, Kai, plays college basketball at Regis University.
+His younger brother, Dash, is an NBL Next Star player with Melbourne United.
+Daniels has been nicknamed "The Great Barrier Thief" by former Atlanta Hawks teammate Larry Nance Jr.